Meaning of Reinforcement Learning

 Simple definition

-Reinforcement learning is a type of machine learning where an agent learns to make decisions by interacting with its environment and receiving rewards or penalties based on its actions.
+Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment and receiving feedback in the form of rewards or penalties.

 How to use Reinforcement Learning in a professional context